The only travel service introducing you to Belgrade & Serbia with care and affection!

 Walking tour, approximately 2 1/2 hrs (including a coffee break)

-The highlights of Tour 4 and Tour 5 are combined here into a single unique experience!
+The highlights of Tour 4 and Tour 5 are combined here into a unique visitor experience.
 Enjoy this fully personalized tour of all the most important tourist attractions in the capital.
-Taking in the sounds and the sights you will collect lots of impressions in just two hours!
-If you don't have time for more extensive sightseeing, then this tour is just what you need!
+Taking in the sounds and the sights you will collect lots of impressions in just two hours.
+If you do not have time for more extensive sightseeing, then this tour is just what you need!

 What our clients say about this tour and its guide